xurei/tiny-components-challenge/b.rules.md

 Make a component that
 - is easy, almost instinctive to use (nothing near Formik or React Router)
 - solves a particular yet simple problem almost any developer has encountered, even if almost trivial (e.g. VCenter or Sep)
-- uses CSS as often as possible, and fall back to JS only if CSS is not an option (e.g. AspectRatio)
+- has as few props as possible, to avoid the constant need of referring to the API.
--
+- uses CSS as often as possible, and fall back to JS only if CSS is not an option. (e.g. AspectRatio)

 The article should:
 - have a storytelling clearly defined